mj221/MarineDAO/README.md

 <h1 align="center"> MelonDAO | Decentralised Authority Organisation </h1>

-A Decentralised Authority Organisation with basic proposal submissions and voting functionality facilitated by using the MelonDAO Governance Token ($MELON).
-Users must mint a `Melon Slice` NFT membership from the MelonDAO website to get involved.
+A Decentralised Authority Organisation with built-in treasury and governance using the MelonDAO Governance Token ($MELON).
+Users can submit and vote against / for / abstain proposals made by the community, for the community.
+All USERS are required to mint the `Melon Slice` NFT membership from the MelonDAO website to participate in the governance.
 Built with React JS and thirdweb library.
 Deployed on the RINKEBY testnetwork on Ethereum.

 <hr/>